Reading Endorsement for Teachers (Grades PreK-12)

 Refer to the Ohio Board of Regents Guidance Document (PDF) for specific state requirements for Reading Endorsement.

-Otterbein Reading Endorsement and MAT Reading programs require a minimum of 100 clock hours of substantive field experience.
+Otterbein Reading Endorsement and MAT Reading programs require a minimum of 50 clock hours of substantive field experience.
 These hours are distributed across the four required courses, culminating in two formally supervised, on-campus clinical practicum experiences in EDUC 6660 and 6670.
-(MAR Reading candidates will engage in an additional 25-50 field hours in EDUC 6680).
 Student performance in the field is formally evaluated by a university-appointed supervisor.
 Those applying for the Reading Endorsement must take the Ohio Assessment for Educators (OAE) test for reading.
 Because of the sequential nature of the Reading Endorsement courses, the student should seek the advice of the Graduate Education Advisor in the Graduate School at the beginning of the Reading Endorsement program.